SaHiL94314/Sudoku-Solver/README.md

 # Sudoku-Solver
-it is a program that solves the sudoku puzzle it uses the concept of C++ and DSA.
+It is a program that solves the Sudoku puzzle.
+It uses the concept of C++ and DSA.